lorenzo-nicolin/Todo-react-app/README.md

-# Todo App With Just Reatc and CSS
+# Todo App With Just React js and CSS

 Nothing special, just using this small app for learning.